dyan-ddn/fusewos/README.md

 fusewos supports file system snapshots.

-fusewos supports multiple WOS polices
+fusewos supports multiple WOS polices at mount point or directory level

 fusewos supports an option for directory tree backup, which can be a building block for active/passive or active/active redundant archive server setup.